 The New Zealand Soil and Health Association has called for an immediate ban on glyphosate use and for increased government support for research into non-chemical alternatives.

-The recent US court case has prompted Associate Environment Minister, Eugenie Sage, to ask the Environmental Protection Authority to consider putting glyphosate on its list of hazardous substances up for reassessment.
+The recent US court case has prompted Associate Environment Minister, Eugenie Sage, to ask the Environmental Protection Authority to consider putting glyphosate on its list of hazardous substances.

 It may only be a matter of time before a ban on glyphosate occurs in New Zealand.
 Coupled with the proliferation of glyphosate-resistant weeds, growers are increasingly needing to find additional or alternative management tools to achieve adequate weed control.
 So what can horticulturists and viticulturists do to replace glyphosate use?

-One , has shown that we already have all the tools necessary to gradually start building a pesticide-free agricultural model and that weed control is possible using other means than harmful herbicides.
-These methods are capable of maintaining a high agricultural yield, avoiding resistant species, protecting soil biodiversity and preventing erosion.study
+One study, has shown that we already have all the tools necessary to gradually start building a pesticide-free agricultural model and that weed control is possible using other means than harmful herbicides.
+These methods are capable of maintaining a high agricultural yield, avoiding resistant species, protecting soil biodiversity and preventing erosion.

 Mulching with bark chips or fines can help reduce weed infestation and will also protect and enhance the productivity of the soil, as well as promoting water conservation, by limiting evaporation.
 One study, has shown mulching controlled the presence of weeds as well as, or better than, the application of glyphosate.

 Wholesale Landscapes’ range of bark fines and mulches provides great choices for weed suppression.
-Viticulture Fines, a specialist product designed for commercial applications is an aged bark, proven for its ability to promote soil moisture-retention and weed suppression.
+Viticulture Fines, a specialist product designed for commercial applications is an aged bark, proven for its ability to promote soil moisture retention and weed suppression.
 This is a perfect bark medium for mixing with additional products to spread under vines.
-With its 0-12mm particle size, Viticulture Fines provides an improved foundation for increased microbial activity in the soil.
+Viticulture Fines provides an improved foundation for increased microbial activity in the soil.
 Also adding to soil’s carbon content, Viticulture Fines is great to mix in with grape marc and other nitrate-rich inputs.
 This product is 100% organic-compliant and is a cost-effective soil conditioner to apply to any crop-producing land.